What Conditions Can Acupuncture Help With?

 When might acupuncture not be the best option?

-Acupuncture may not be the first choice if your pain is driven by fracture, infection, inflammatory flare, major instability, or significant nerve compromise.
-It may also be less useful when poor strength, poor endurance, or load intolerance are the main issues and progressive exercise needs to be the priority.
+Acupuncture may not be the first choice when pain may relate to fracture, infection, major instability, a strong inflammatory flare, or major nerve compromise.
+It may also be a poor fit when the main issue is weakness, poor fitness, or load intolerance.
+In those cases, exercise progress may need priority.

 Frequently asked questions